BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## Mythology and Conspiracy Theories

 The phenomena of conspiracy theories hunts me since the terror attacks of 9/11 happened back when I was a child.
-I remember watching the *Zeitgeist* series, which linked various conspiracy theories involving religion, the September 11 attacks and the financial sector.
+I remember watching the *Zeitgeist series*, which linked various conspiracy theories involving religion, the September 11 attacks and the financial sector.
 During that time, even German TV occasionally presented documentaries that portrayed certain events in a conspiratorial light.
 The shock and uncertainty that the Western world experienced after these events, combined with a sense of lack of control, created a fertile ground for such theories.
 These 'documentaries' were not only entertaining, but they also sparked my interest in geopolitics, the history of religion, history in general, and even philosophy.